19hours/sg-statutes/Acts/Income Tax Act.md

 [28/96]

-(14) For the purposes of subsection (1)(a) and (f), the income derived by any author, composer or choreographer, or any company in which he beneficially owns all the issued shares, from any royalties or other payments received from a person carrying on in Singapore the business of publishing, of recording music or of producing cinematograph films, choreographic works or plays as consideration for the assignment of or for the right to use the copyright in any literary, dramatic, musical or artistic work, shall be deemed to be —
+(14) For the purposes of subsection (1)(a) and (f), the income derived by any author, composer or choreographer, or any company in which he beneficially owns all the issued shares, from any royalties or other payments received as consideration for the assignment of or for the right to use the copyright in any literary, dramatic, musical or artistic work, shall be deemed to be —

 (a) the amount of the royalties or other payments remaining after the deductions allowable under Parts V and VI have been made; or